 The Penn State sociology department has exceptional strength in quantitative research methods and statistical analysis techniques, both in its graduate faculty and in its consequent course offerings.
 Capitalizing on these strengths, as well as the interests of our students, students in Sociology can earn a Certificate in Quantitative Methods (QM) in place of a minor.
-To earn a QM Certificate, students must (1) complete three approved methods/statistics courses (12 hours) beyond Soc 513, 574, and 575; (2) include a quantitative methodologist on the Ph.D. dissertation committee and (3) a practicum in which the student demonstrates proficiency in the application or teaching of methods/statistics (i.e., by teaching a stats/methods course, lab or workshop; authoring or co-authoring a paper on methods/statistics; or completing an internship at an applied research agency such as the U.S. Census Bureau).
+To earn a QM Certificate, students must (1) complete four approved methods/statistics courses (12 hours) beyond Soc 513, 574, and 575; (2) include a quantitative methodologist on the Ph.D. dissertation committee and (3) a practicum in which the student demonstrates proficiency in the application or teaching of methods/statistics (i.e., by teaching a stats/methods course, lab or workshop; authoring or co-authoring a paper on methods/statistics; or completing an internship at an applied research agency such as the U.S. Census Bureau).
 Another requirement is that one of the areas covered in the comprehensive exam will be in quantitative methods.

 Students in Sociology who take the Quantitative Criminology option do so by earning a Certificate in Quantitative Methods (as specified above).
 With the approval of the graduate committee, the QM certificate can be substituted for the Ph.D. minor area.

 A quantitative methodologist is defined as a faculty member who teaches graduate level quantitative methods and/or who has a publication record in quantitative methods.
 The list of Sociology/CRIM faculty who meet this definition includes: Duane Alwin, Diane Felmlee, Steven Haas, Melissa Hardy, David Johnson, Thomas Loughran, Liying Luo, Molly Martin, Stephen Matthews, Eric Silver, Jeremy Staff, Jenny Van Hook, Ashton Verdery, and Scott Yabiku.